rails/rails/guides/source/routing.md

 $ rails routes -c Articles::CommentsController
 ```

 TIP: You'll find that the output from `rails routes` is much more readable if you widen your terminal window until the output lines don't wrap.
-You can also use --expanded option to turn on the expanded table formatting mode.

 ### Testing Routes